-I completed my PhD in the Geometric Data Processing Group at MIT, working with Professor Justin Solomon.
-My work applied convex relaxation techniques to simplify challenging geometric optimization problems featuring topological barriers.
-I was lucky enough to work with many excellent collaborators, including outstanding undergraduates.
+Previously, I was a postdoc in the Mahadevan Lab at Harvard.
+I completed my PhD in the Geometric Data Processing Group at MIT, working with Justin Solomon.
+My thesis work applied convex relaxation to simplify challenging geometric optimization problems featuring topological barriers.
+I have been lucky to work with many excellent collaborators, including outstanding undergraduates.

 Prior to my PhD, I studied math at Cambridge and computer science at Harvard.
 I have interned at Pixar Research, where I helped build geometry and physics simulation tools for artists, and at Flagship Labs, where I was in the inaugural class of AI Fellows.